prestaconcept/PrestaSitemapBundle/README.md

 PrestaSitemapBundle uses LiipDoctrineCacheBundle to store Cache.
 This bundle provides an abstract access to any Doctrine Common Cache classes.
-You need to install LiipDoctrineCacheBundle and specify what kind of cache system to with PrestaSitemap.
+You need to install LiipDoctrineCacheBundle and specify what kind of cache system to use with PrestaSitemap.

  * Follow the instruction to install [LiipDoctrineCacheBundle](http://packagist.org/packages/liip/doctrine-cache-bundle).
  * Configure a service for PrestaSitemap, this is an exemple with php-apc :